AutodeskGames/stingray-docs/source/interactive_help/source_access/getting_started/libraries.md

 **To set up your library directory:**

-You have to specify a location on your computer where you want the Stingray build tools to store and access the libraries needed to build binaries from your source code revision.
+You have to specify a location on your computer where you want the build tools to store and access the libraries needed to build binaries from your source code revision.

 -   Create an environment variable named `SR_LIB_DIR`.
 Set its value to an empty directory on your computer where you want the libraries to be copied.
 Make sure that you have at least 40 GB of space.